Alamansky/scrypto/readme.md

 Coin: ETH (Ethereum) | Price: ₹311,636.02
 ```

+**Example 2: check the current prices of Ada and Solana in Euros:**

 The `--coin` option can accept multiple values if the cryptocurrency codes are entered in csv format.

-To see the current prices of Ada and Solana in Euros:

 ```
 $ scrypto check price --coin ADA,SOL --cur EUR